utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          */
         definitionLinkOpensInPeek?: boolean;
         /**
+         * Controls strikethrough deprecated variables.
+         */
+        showDeprecated?: boolean;
+        /**
+         * Control the behavior and rendering of the inline hints.
+         */
+        inlineHints?: IEditorInlineHintsOptions;
+        /**
          * Controls whether to show parameter signature as single list, not switchable element.
          * Defaults to false.
          */